eckelmeckel/eckelmeckel.me/content/authors/admin/_index.md

 ---

-Michael Eckel is a cyber security researcher for Fraunhofer SIT.
-Previously, he was a security technologist at Huawei Technologies, mobile software developer at Boostix/GAL, and a web and software developer for a number of other companies.
-He holds a master's degree in Computer Science.
-Michael currently [co-chairs](https://trustedcomputinggroup.org/chair/michael-eckel/) the [Trusted Computing Group's Network Equipment work group](https://trustedcomputinggroup.org/work-groups/network-equipment/), working to secure vulnerable network equipment.
+I am a cyber security researcher for Fraunhofer SIT.
+Previously, I was a security engineer at Huawei Technologies, mobile software developer at Boostix/GAL, and a web and software developer for a number of other companies.
+I hold a master's degree in Computer Science.
+Currently, I am [co-chairing](https://trustedcomputinggroup.org/chair/michael-eckel/) the [Trusted Computing Group's Network Equipment work group](https://trustedcomputinggroup.org/work-groups/network-equipment/), working to secure vulnerable network equipment.

-His research interests include cyber security, distributed systems, virtualization technologies, and Trusted Computing.
+My research interests include cyber security, Trusted Computing, virtualization technologies, and distributed systems.